bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h6 align="center" width="40%">Fig. 4.
 Using an integer above 1 will zoom the website to be larger
 than the default scale.
 Generally speaking, this value will most commonly be set to 1.</h6>

-The minimum-scale and maximum-scale values determine how small and how large a viewport may be scaled.
+<p>The minimum-scale and maximum-scale values determine how small and how
+large a viewport may be scaled.
 When using minimum-scale the value should be a positive integer lower than or equal to the initial-scale.
 Using the same reasoning, the maximum-scale value should be a positive integer greater than or equal to the initial-scale.
-Values for both of these must also be between 0 and 10.
+Values for both of these must also be between 0 and 10.</p>

 ```
  1  <meta name="viewport" content="minimum-scale=0">
  2
 ```

-Generally speaking, these values should not be set to the same value as the initial-scale.
+<p>Generally speaking, these values should not be set to the same value as
+the initial-scale.
 This would disable any zooming, which can be accomplished instead by using the user-scalable value.
 Setting the user-scalable value to no will disable any zooming.
-Alternatively, setting the user-scalable value to yes will turn on zooming.
+Alternatively, setting the user-scalable value to yes will turn on zooming.</p>

-Turning off the ability to scale a website is a <b>bad idea</b>.
-It harms accessibility and usability, preventing those with disabilities from viewing a website as desired.
+<p>Turning off the ability to scale a website is a <b>bad idea</b>.
+It harms
+accessibility and usability, preventing those with disabilities from viewing a website as desired.</p>

 ```
  1  <meta name="viewport" content="user-scalable=yes">